antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/WirVsVirus-hackathon-Multi-site-SEI2R-over-a-hexagonal-grid-graph.md

 The notebook is based on previously developed framework for simulations with multi-site epidemiological models.
 [AA2, AA3, AAp1, AAp2, AAp3].

 For the derivation of the graph and traveling patterns matrix used in [AA3] in this notebook we utilize an ad hoc solution using GeoHistogram’s output.
-(Replicating the previous approach using Voronoi mesh over USA population density data is was problematic.)
+(Replicating the previous approach using Voronoi mesh over USA population density data was problematic.)

 The bigger picture for this notebook can seen in the project management files [AAo1, AAo2].

+### Data

+For the model in this notebook we use the dataset [WRI2] that associates $\approx 12500$ German cities with their populations and geographics coordinates.
+(The data was retrieved using Mathematica’s function [CityData](https://reference.wolfram.com/language/ref/CityData.html).)

 ### General assumptions (for COVID-19)

 The general assumptions about COVID-19 and related mathematical modeling are listed in [AA1].

+The most important features of COVID-19 used in the model here are following.

+- We have two types of infected populations: severely symptomatic and normally symptomatic.

+- The severely symptomatic population is 20% of the infected population.

+- *Please see the full list in [AA1].*

 ### Specific assumptions (for this model)

-TBD...
+- Germany’s territory is partitioned with a grid of hexagon cells.
+For each cell the population is obtained from [WRI2].

+- People from each cell of the obtained hexagonal grid can travel to the neighboring cells.

+- All trips finish within a day.

+- We consider grids that have cells with radius 50-70 km to be adequate.

+- After a quarantine is enforced the usual, "everything is normal" traffic patterns become much less representative of the quarantine-time traffic patterns.

+    - *Hackathon-wise:* We did not produce actual traffic data quickly enough, and when we did, other tasks become more important in view of the approaching deadlines.

+- A quarantine decreases the contact rates with a certain constant factor smaller than 1.

+- Only severely symptomatic people are hospitalized.

+- The hospitals have limited number of beds.

 ### Additional points & observations